dooev/React_app_ToDo/README.md

-## "Todo" app on React for learning
+##"Todo list" app on React
+# for my learning and training work with React